Gauthier-Gad/team/InstallVM.md

 > https://www.youtube.com/watch?v=H2j3nyl4muQ&ab_channel=IT%26Software

+You can configure 6 cores, 8Go Ram and 300Go Disk for the VM under linux if your machine is 16Go RAM with 12 cores for example.

 You then look into Network/Proxy using "Show Applications" button search.

 You chose manual and you configure as show below.